 Where to Obtain the MCAP Permit

-Trekkers can obtain the Manaslu Conservation Area Project permit from Kathmandu’s Nepal Tourism Board office.
-Permits are issued upon payment of the necessary fee.
-It is advised to acquire this permit well in advance of your trek.
+You can obtain the Manaslu Conservation Area Project permit at the Nepal Tourism Board office in Kathmandu.
+The permit is issued after paying the applicable fee.
+It is recommended to secure this permit ahead of time to ensure a smooth trekking experience.

 Cost of the MCAP Permit